Spanish dollar: United States

 The Coinage Act of 1792 created the United States Mint and initially defined the United States dollar at par with the Spanish dollar due to its international reputation:

 By far the leading specie coin circulating in America was the Spanish silver dollar, defined as consisting of 387 grains of pure silver.
 The dollar was divided into "pieces of eight," or "bits," each consisting of one-eighth of a dollar.
 Spanish dollars came into the North American colonies through lucrative trade with the West Indies.
 The Spanish silver dollar had been the world's outstanding coin since the early 16th century, and was spread partially by dint of the vast silver output of the Spanish colonies in Latin America.
 More important, however, was that the Spanish dollar, from the 16th to the 19th century, was relatively the most stable and least debased coin in the Western world.

-The Coinage Act of 1792 specified that the U.S. dollar would contain 371.25 grains (24.057 g) pure or 416 grains (26.96 g) standard silver.
+The Coinage Act of 1792 specified that the U.S. dollar would contain 371.25 gr pure or 416 gr standard silver.
 This specification was based on the average weight of a random selection of worn Spanish dollars which Alexander Hamilton ordered to be weighed at the Treasury.
 Initially this dollar was comparable to the 371–373 grains found in circulating Spanish dollars and aided in its exportation overseas.
 The restoration of the old 0.9028 fineness in the Mexican peso after 1821, however, increased the latter's silver content to 24.44 g and reduced the export demand for U.S. dollars.

 Before the American Revolution, owing to British mercantilist policies, there was a chronic shortage of British currency in Britain's colonies.
 Trade was often conducted with Spanish dollars that had been obtained through illicit trade with the West Indies.
 Spanish coinage was legal tender in the United States until the Coinage Act of 1857 discontinued the practice.
 The pricing of equities on U.S. stock exchanges in 1/8-dollar denominations persisted until the New York Stock Exchange converted first to pricing in sixteenths of a dollar on 24 June 1997, and then in 2001 to decimal pricing.